It seems that everyone loves to learn more about woodturning,

 Books and Videos

-There are a multitude of excellent books available, and two of
+There are a multitude of excellent books available, and three of

 our favorites are: